 The clinical skills and knowledge that contemporary pharmacists possess position the hospital pharmacist an authoritative source of drug information for doctors, nurses, and patients.

 - Community/Retail Pharmacist

 Community/retail pharmacists play a huge role in the “wellness” movement, especially through counseling patients about preventive medicine.

 They render service to patients and the community at large by providing medications and other associated services, giving information and advice on health, and by referring patients to other care sources like doctors when necessary.

-They must be knowledgeable about the composition of drugs, the physicochemical properties of drugs, their uses and even the drug manufacturer, as well as how these drugs are tested for strength and peace.
+Community/retail pharmacists must be knowledgeable about the composition of drugs, the physicochemical properties of drugs, their uses and even the drug manufacturer, as well as how these drugs are tested for strength and peace.

 - Industrial Pharmacy